jgcrosta/crossmint-challenge/README.md

 ## 🌌 Overview

 This repository houses the solution to the Crossmint Megaverse Mapping Challenge.
 The challenge revolves around a 2D representation known as the Crossmint Megaverse map, which is populated by elements such as spaces, polyanets, soloons, and comeths.
+The application has been deployed with Vercel and is accessible [here](https://crossmint-challenge-jgc.vercel.app).

 ## 🛠 Technology Stack